1. Health

 • Striking furniture

 These behaviors frequently result in injury to the individual or their bed partner.
-The injuries may be minor (such as bruises or cuts) or severe (such as broken bones or bleeding within the brain).
+The injuries may be minor (such as bruises, scratches, or cuts) or severe (such as broken bones or bleeding within the brain).
 People who are afflicted may complain of disrupted sleep or excessive daytime sleepiness.

 REM behavior disorder affects about four or five people out of every 1,000.
 In about 90% of cases, it occurs in men who are in their 50s or 60s.

-In most cases, a reported history of dream-enactment behaviors with a polysomnogram (PSG) will be sufficient to establish a diagnosis.
-The PSG will often show the abnormal presence of muscle tone during REM sleep, suggesting the ability to inappropriately act out dreams.
+In most cases, a reported history of dream-enactment behaviors with a standard sleep study called a polysomnogram (PSG) will be sufficient to establish a diagnosis.
+The PSG will often show the abnormal presence of muscle tone (suggesting activity) during REM sleep, allowing the ability to inappropriately act out dreams.
 It is also important to document an absence of seizure-like electrical activity on the EEG because seizures can sometimes cause abnormal movements during sleep.

 Imaging studies are typically normal in REM behavior disorder if there is no associated neurodegenerative disorder.
 However, the condition commonly occurs in the setting of other disorders.